ddiazdom/grlBWT/README.md

 If you want to print the original strings, please use the *print_seqs* binary:

 ```
-./print_seqss sample_file.txt.rl_bwt 10
+./reverse_bwt sample_file.txt.rl_bwt reversed_strings.txt 10
 ```

-This command will print the first 10 strings of the original file used in example execution above.
+This command will store the first 10 strings of the original file in ``reversed_strings``.
 If you don't specify a number of strings, the script will decompress all the strings.

 ## Store the output BCR BWT in other formats

 The output of our tool is in a custom run-length-encoded format.
-However, you can easily transform it to plain text.
+However, you can easily transform it to plain format.

 ```
 ./grl2plain sample_file.txt.rl_bwt sample_file_bwt_plain.txt